-The development of A Healthier Mid and West Wales (AHMWW) process and the emergence of a clear direction for the future of our Estate has allowed the HDdUHB to develop a structured Programme Business Case (PBC), which is attached at Appendix 1.
-To achieve the investment necessary to align with future estate changes particularly at Glangwili General Hospital (GGH) and Withybush General Hospital (WGH).
+The development of A Healthier Mid and West Wales (AHMWW) process and the emergence of a clear direction for the future of our Estate has allowed the HDdUHB to develop a structured Programme Business Case (PBC), to target prioritised infrastructure investment to support this overall strategy.
+This Major Infrastructure PBC is attached at Appendix 1.

+This approach will deliver an investment programme which will align with the wider HDdUHB strategic change within its Estate.
+This will be particularly relevant at Glangwili General Hospital (GGH) and Withybush General Hospital (WGH) where major repurposing is planned.

-This paper sets out the core elements of the PBC and seeks support for this document to be submitted to Welsh Government (WG) for endorsement.
-This will allow the HDdUHB to draw down the necessary resources to support the technical work needed to develop a portfolio of more detailed Business Justification Cases (BJC) or Outline Business Cases (OBC) dependent on the specific capital value of individual investment plans.
+This paper sets out the core elements of the PBC and seeks approval for this document to be submitted to Welsh Government (WG) for consideration and endorsement.
+Following WG endorsement the HDdUHB will be able to draw down the necessary resources to support the technical work needed to develop a portfolio of more detailed Business Justification Cases (BJC) or Outline Business Cases (OBC) dependent on the specific capital value of individual investment plans.